Management and Security powered by Landesk

 Distribute a software package to Macintosh devices

-There are three main steps required to distribute a package to devices:
+There are two main steps required to distribute a package to devices:

 - Create a distribution package for the software you want to distribute